neptunia/kc-discord-relayer/README.md

 ## Contact

-Feel free to add an issue or something if something broke/is bugged.
+If you find bugs ping me on discord, @neptunia#7761.
+Or feel free to add an issue or something if something broke/is bugged.
 Also I have no idea if this will work if you use someone else's discord app.
 I don't actually know if all the stuff works.
 Also feel free to put requests and stuff.

 ## thanks